Emergency dictionary: a guide to disaster aid acronyms

 UNRC: United Nations Resident Coordinator.
 In countries with no emergency, UN agencies are coordinated by a Resident Coordinator.

-HC: In an emergency, a Humanitarian Coordinator is appointed to coordinate both UN and non-UN international humanitarian action in liaison with government.
+HC: In an emergency, a Humanitarian Coordinator is appointed to coordinate both UN and non-UN international humanitarian action in liaison with the government.
 The HC is usually, but not always, the RC.
 When the two hats are worn by one individual, as now in Nepal, he or she is known by the title RC/HC.

 IASC: Inter-Agency Standing Committee.
 Grouping UN agencies, NGOs, the Red Cross, and other international organisations, the IASC is a forum for humanitarian responders to develop policies, agree on a clear division of responsibility for the various aspects of humanitarian assistance and identify gaps in response.
 Weaknesses in the humanitarian system exposed by disasters in Pakistan and Haiti led to a process of IASC reform, called the “Transformative Agenda” – TA.